aigzhusmart/Slim-UNETR/README.md

                   dropout=0.3
                   )
 ```
-In addition, the Slim UETR (MSD2021 Task-08 Hepatic Vessel dataset) is defined as:
+In addition, the Slim UNETR (MSD2021 Task-08 Hepatic Vessel dataset) is defined as:
 ``` bash
 model = SlimUNETR(in_channels=1,
                   out_channels=2,